 WHERE end_date BETWEEN '1998-01-07' AND '2016-08-01';

-In the above code, BETWEEN clause will show the name of employees who left the company on which date inclusively, means till the date that included in BETWEEN clause such as till to ‘2016-08-01’.
+In the above code, the BETWEEN clause will display the names of employees who left the company on the specified date, inclusive, meaning up to and including the date specified in the BETWEEN clause, such as up to ‘2016-08-01’.

 In other words, it will show the name of the employee who left the company from the date ‘1998-01-07 to exactly on the date ‘2016-08-01’.